Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Evaluation Methodology

 No standardized dataset exists for SimulMT with LLMs.
-Due to its popularity in the speech-to-text simultaneous translation (SimulST) track, we employ MuST-C for our experiments\footnote{This allows for future work that explores multi-modal simultaneous LLMs, engaging in SimulST via a cascaded model structure with a transcription model for the source speech or a joint speech/text-to-text framework.}.
+Due to its popularity in speech-to-text simultaneous translation (SimulST), we employ MuST-C for our experiments\footnote{This allows for future work that explores multi-modal simultaneous LLMs, engaging in SimulST via a cascaded model structure with a transcription model for the source speech or a joint speech/text-to-text framework.}.
 For the purposes of adapting MuST-C for text-to-text usage, we preprocess the dataset and filter out certain acoustic indicators (e.g., floating "\textsf{-}" characters representing pauses).
-In some cases, this resulted in significant changes to some samples of the test set, such as the removal of \textsf{(Laughter)} and \textsf{(Applause)} acoustic indicators that may take up a good portion of the samples.
+In some cases, this resulted in significant changes to some samples of the test set, such as the removal of \textsf{(Applause)} acoustic indicators.

 We employ MuST-C across two language pairs, those being English-to-German (en-de) and English-to-Spanish (en-es).
 Some additional experiments are provided for the en-es language pair that validate fundamental SimulMT concepts and display BLEU scores, gathered via sacreBLEU \citep{sacrebleu2018}, with respect to samples observed during fine-tuning.
 The original dataset contains roughly 270K training set samples and approximately 2.5-3K test set samples (tst-COMMON split) per language pair.
 The expanded version of this dataset for single output word fine-tuning contains approximately 5M training set samples per language pair.